Jan. 6 committee subpoenas Pat Cipollone, former WH counsel - NewsBreak

 Jan.
 6 committee subpoenas Pat Cipollone, former WH counsel

-The House committee investigating the Jan.
-6 insurrection issued a subpoena Wednesday to former White House counsel Pat Cipollone, who is said to have stridently warned against former President Donald Trump 's efforts to try to overturn his election loss.
+WASHINGTON — (AP) — The House committee investigating the Jan.
+6 insurrection issued a subpoena Wednesday to former White House counsel Pat Cipollone, who is said to have stridently warned against former President Donald Trump's efforts to try to overturn his election loss.

 It's the first public step the committee has taken since receiving the public testimony of Cassidy Hutchinson, the one-time junior aide who accused Trump of knowing his supporters were armed on Jan.
 6 and demanding that he be taken to the U.S. Capitol that day.